-People who bully may be managing mental health conditions such as depression or anger management problems.
-They may be emotionally neglected at home, or worse, abused or living with bullying in other aspects of their lives.
-Some people may seek out the help of an online therapist to understand bullying in greater detail.
+People who bully may be managing mental health conditions, such as depression or anger management concerns.
+They may be emotionally neglected at home.
+It may be possible that they are being abused* or living as the target of a bully in other aspects of their lives.

 When an individual feels this way, they may engage in bullying to bring others down to their perceived level.
-Many people who are subjected to bullying may want to revenge their pain and humiliation to restore their own self-esteem.
-However, it is more beneficial to learn ways to navigate an aggressive personality by not meeting them with equal aggression, but with a sense of compassion along with clear and obvious boundaries.
+Many people who are subjected to bullying may want to avenge their pain and humiliation to restore their own self-esteem.

-Research has shown that emotional deficits and internalizing mental health concerns in people who bully may be the root causes of bullying behavior.
-For example, anxiety and depression are strongly related to bullying behaviors.
-Other factors that can cause a person to bully is emotional reactivity, or anger management problems.
+Research has shown that emotional deficits and mental health concerns in people who bully may be the root causes of bullying behavior.
+For example, anxiety and depression can be strongly related to bullying behaviors.
+Other factors that can cause a person to bully may include emotional reactivity and anger management challenges.

 Bullying Is Rewarded

-Any time a person who bullies wins and succeeds in getting what they want, it reinforces their behavior.
-When they control and intimidate others, they usually achieve what they set out to do: intimidate and control.
-Bullies can also have their behavior rewarded if others encourage them and join in.
-This gives them the attention they desire.
-These facts are important to notice, as it shows what is included in the incentive to bully.
+Any time a person who bullies wins and succeeds in getting what they want, it may reinforce their behavior.
+When they can control and intimidate others, they usually achieve what they have set out to do.
+Bullies’ behavior can also be rewarded if others encourage them or join in.
+This can give them the attention they likely desire.

 How To Stop Bullying